 At the end of 2021, however, another update was released with a number of bug fixes, and the developers have promised to start developing Qubely more actively.

-I have good hopes for the future of this beautiful plugin!
+I have had good hopes for the future of this beautiful plugin – but it wasn’t meant to be.

 If you’re looking for a Gutenberg Blocks plugin with lots of blocks and styling options, GenerateBlocks is not the right choice for you.
 This plugin only adds 4 blocks: a container, a grid block to insert columns, a block to format headings and paragraphs and a block to add buttons.